hunk/Magic-Fields/readme.txt

  * Removed deprecated functions (like esc_attr)
  * Added Categories option for the Related Type Field thanks Clément Bongibault

+= 1.5.4 =
+ * add slider script, sorry

+= 1.5.3 =
+ * Fixed a bug with internal links for WP 3.1 (update jquery validate).
+ * Fixed a bug with slider in WP 3.1
+ * add jpeg format in phpthumb.php
+ * add option for non-ajax upload and bugfixes in uploader

 = 1.5.2 =
  * Reinstated the insert media buttons in the Multiline text field type.
 This problem was due to the fact that the init call to TinyMCE was changed so that Magic Fields Visual Editors can now honour any other plug-ins installed.
 Since the media buttons aren't rendered within the visual editor area for the content block (they sit separately above the TinyMCE control), Magic Fields was now missing them also.